 - Law Enforcement Activities.
 We are not permitted by Pennsylvania laws to disclose PHI regarding mental health or drug and alcohol services to law enforcement agencies or officials except pursuant to a court order or in special circumstances required by law.
 For example, we may disclose the minimum necessary PHI to report a death or criminal conduct on our premises.

 - Special Situations.
-We are not permitted by Pennsylvania laws to disclose PHI regarding mental health or drug and alcohol services except pursuant to your authorization, a court order or in special circumstances required by federal and state laws.
+We are not permitted by federal or Pennsylvania laws to disclose PHI regarding mental health or drug and alcohol services except pursuant to the following: your authorization; a court order; medical personnel in a medical emergency; qualified personnel for research, audit or program evaluation; or special circumstances required by federal or state laws.
 Subject to these more stringent federal or Pennsylvania laws, the HIPAA Privacy Regulations permit us to disclose PHI related to: military and veterans agencies; national security and protective services for the President and others; inmates or if you are under the custody of a law enforcement official; a coroner or medical examiner to identify a deceased person or determine the cause of death; or to a funeral director as necessary to carry out their duties.

 YOUR RIGHTS REGARDING YOUR PHI